oreo21/TeamProhphit/README.md

 To download these dependencies,
 ```$ pip install <dependency>```

+The API keys for Google Oauth are stored in client_secrets.json.
+This file should be placed in the top level of the repo.

 ### Running locally:
-* Clone the repo
+1. Clone the repo
-* On the top level of the repo, run the database initializer
+2. On the top level of the repo, run the database initializer
 ```$ python utils/db_builder.py```
-* Run the Flask app
+3. Run the Flask app
 ```$ python app.py```
-* In a web broswer, go to localhost:5000
+4. In a web broswer, go to localhost:5000

 ### ADMINS: Setting up the site
 1. Upload the Courses file which is the master list of all courses.
 See courses.csv for the expected format.